omeatai/ai-project-stock-predictor-app/README.md

 ## Introduction

-This are modern AI Projects like a Stock Predictor Application built with React, TailwindCSS, Hugging Face and LangChain by Ifeanyi Omeata.
+These are modern AI Projects like a Stock Predictor Application built with React, TailwindCSS, Hugging Face and LangChain by Ifeanyi Omeata.

 ## Development Tools/Stack